Pastoral Theology in Practice

 - To instill in students a refreshed view of their ministry as it relates to the proclamation of the Gospel among all people.

-- In Pastor as Person, students hone their ability to hear God's voice and call on their lives.
+- In Deepening the Call, students hone their ability to hear God's voice and call on their lives.

-- In Pastor as Preacher, students will be exposed to different ways of preaching.
+- In Proclaiming the Word, students will be exposed to different ways of preaching.
 They will also be given the opportunity to preach to their colleagues and receive thoughtful feedback.